Olical/oli.me.uk/unpublished/graph-from-scratch.markdown

 [James][] mentioned the other day that he was drinking tea "at a rate of 0.75 OC", OC being the base speed at which I myself consume a mug of that wonderful <span style='color:#FFEBCD'>#FFEBCD</span> liquid.
 A little [flurry of tweets][tea-tweets] ensued which resulted in me kind of accepting a joke/challenge using a meme.

-This post is mainly about plotting a graph with nothing but JavaScript and a `&lt;canvas&gt;` element, but it also gives me a chance to finally document my tea drinking habits for the world to gaze upon in wonder.
+This post is mainly about plotting a graph with nothing but JavaScript and a canvas element, but it also gives me a chance to finally document my tea drinking habits for the world to gaze upon in wonder.

 <!-- more -->

 ## Aim

-I'm going to build a simple plotted graph using JavaScript and a `&lt;canvas&gt;` element but without any external dependencies.
+I'm going to build a simple plotted graph using JavaScript and a canvas element but without any external dependencies.
 I'll try to walk you through each step of the way too, so you can pick and choose which parts of this code you'd like to use in your possibly unrelated canvas project.

 This will be self contained within a neat little class, so you'll easily be able to pull it out and modify it to your hearts content.